 Students with unsatisfactory standing are required to withdraw.
-Students who are required to withdraw from the Faculty at the end of the Winter Session may not register for the following summer term of Intersession.
-Students who register for summer term courses prior to the requirement to withdraw will have their registration cancelled without penalty.
+Students who are required to withdraw from the Faculty at the end Fall/Winter period may not register for the following Summer.
+Students who register for Summer courses prior to the requirement to withdraw will have their registration cancelled without penalty.
 Subject to Petition and Appeals see §33.4.